Helping to create inclusive apprenticeship programs for people with disabilities

 Only 37.8% of adult job seekers with disabilities are in the labor force, compared to 77.2% of those without disabilities.
 Since its launch in 2020, the PIA team has driven policies and practices aligned with our vision to close this gap by growing and expanding apprenticeships for people with disabilities.

-PIA is funded by the U.S. Department of Labor’s Office of Disability Employment Policy (ODEP) and led by an expert team of consultants from Wheelhouse Group.
+PIA is funded by the U.S. Department of Labor’s Office of Disability Employment Policy (ODEP) and led by an expert team of consultants from Wheelhouse Group, a Cadmus Company.
 We foster access to inclusive apprenticeships for career seekers with disabilities in rapidly expanding industries that need skilled workers.
 These high-growth, high-demand (HGHD) industries include clean energy, information technology (IT), cybersecurity, healthcare, and finance.
 Apprenticeships designed to be inclusive can create a pipeline of diverse candidates with disabilities to fill jobs in these growing fields.